 Training doesn’t reduce risk by default.
 It only reduces risk when it consistently changes how people behave in real situations.
 And if behavior isn’t changing, risk is still accumulating quietly.

-Why averages hide where your real risk actually sits
+Why do averages hide where your real risk sits?

 But averages don’t reduce risk, they hide where it concentrates.